-Patients who successfully complete the 12-week Efficacy Period are eligible to continue in a 40-week, double-blind, active-controlled Extension Period after completing the Visit 7 (Week 12) procedures.
-Patients randomized to receive K-877 0.2 mg twice daily in the 12-week Efficacy Period will continue to receive K-877 0.2 mg twice daily, as well as placebo matching fenofibrate 145 mg once daily, in the 40-week Extension Period.
-Patients randomized to receive placebo matching K-877 0.2 mg twice daily in the 12-week Efficacy Period will receive fenofibrate 145 mg once daily and placebo matching K-877 0.2 mg twice daily in the 40-week Extension Period.
+Patients who successfully complete the 12-week Efficacy Period are eligible to continue in a 40-week, open-label, active-controlled Extension Period after completing the Visit 7 (Week 12) procedures.
+Patients randomized to receive K-877 0.2 mg twice daily in the 12-week Efficacy Period will continue to receive K-877 0.2 mg twice daily in the 40-week Extension Period.
+Patients randomized to receive placebo matching K-877 0.2 mg twice daily in the 12-week Efficacy Period will initiate fenofibrate dosing at 48 mg once daily at Visit 7 (Week 12).
+Starting from Visit 8 (Week 16), Investigators can adjust fenofibrate dosing (to 145 mg once daily) at their discretion according to the local standard of care.